mojaloop/mojaloop-specification/proposals/adrianhopebailie-201908.md

 the other system(s) to be able to express and expected clearing time for transactions.

-### Generalizing Transaction Outcome Notifications for Payees and other Participants
+### Generalizing Transaction Outcome Notifications

-In the v1.1 of the FSPIOP-API, a new form of notification was created... [todo]
+v1.1 of the FSPIOP-API introduced a new optional notification for the PayeeFSP.
+The PayeeFSP can request a notification from the switch by sending a `PUT /transfers/{id}` request to the switch with a `transferState` of `RESERVED`.

-In addition, there is a greater need for flexibility in being able to send transaction outcome notifications to other interested participants, such as a Payment Initiation Service Provider (PISP) or a Cross Network Provider (CNP).
+With the addition of Thirdparty APIs, there is a greater need for flexibility in delivering transaction outcome notifications to other interested participants, such as a Payment Initiation Service Providers (PISPs) or  Cross Network Provider (CNPs).

-This proposal includes a new `Subscribers` data element to be included in the `Transaction` object, which is exchanged during the `PUT /quotes` and `POST /transfers` requests. [todo - clarify that subscribers is also in the `POST /quotes`]
+This proposal includes a new `Subscribers` data element to be included in (1) the request body of the `POST /quotes` request, and (2) inside the  `Transaction` object, which is exchanged during the `PUT /quotes` and `POST /transfers` requests.

-This data element allows the Payer and Payee participants to include themselves and other parties they might be acting on the behalf of to the list of subscribers.
+`Subscribers` allows the Payer and Payee participants to include themselves and other parties they might be acting on the behalf of to the list of subscribers.
 Upon the conclusion of a transaction, the switch can then use this list of subscribers to send notifications to all interested parties.